wohaco/despace/messenger.md

 |:--|
 |![](f/project/m/messenger/inside.jpg)|

 The MESSENGER bus measured 1.85 m tall, 1.42 m wide, and 1.27 m deep.
 The bus was primarily constructed with four graphite fiber / cyanate ester composite panels that supported the propellant tanks, the large velocity adjust thruster, attitude monitors and correction thrusters, the antennas, the instrument pallet, and a large ceramic-cloth sunshade, measuring 2.5 m tall and 2 m wide, for passive thermal control.
-At launch, the spacecraft weighed approximately 1 100 km with its full load of propellant.
+At launch, the spacecraft weighed approximately 1 100 ㎞ with its full load of propellant.
 The body of the spacecraft is closed in a multi-layer thermal insulation, and for heat removal radiators and heat pipes are provided.

 **Attitude control and propulsion**